 Ice + Ice turns Kirby into an almost indestructible snowball.
 All enemies become absorbed in his path.
 The player doesn't even have to do anything most of the time.
 Just grab some popcorn and enjoy the mayhem.

-Rock + Cutter turns Kirby into a stone form of one of his past companions.
+Stone + Cutter turns Kirby into a stone form of one of his past companions.
 In stone form, Kirby is invincible, plowing through most enemies while at worst losing his stone skin if he hits a Gordo or other similar spiked item (without losing health or the power).
 Now, just mash B until you get Pitch (the small bird), who can fly almost indefinitely, and you'll pass through most levels easily.
 As a bonus, Kirby won't be affected by water currents in this stone form, which helps immensely in a certainwater level.

-Fire + Cutter.
+Burning + Cutter.
 In addition to looking really cool, this BFS can also be held up and thrown.
 Helps a lot when fighting Acro and HR-H/E.

-Fire + Bomb.
+Burning + Bomb.
 Kirby jumps, spins, and shoots fireworks all around him.
 Usable three times before you have to land, and gets bigger with each use.
 You keep all of your momentum and mobility when attacking, making it great for moving through levels quickly.